Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 the new chroma sample positions will match up with the luma sample positions.
-This would be the correct mapping if the resamplers’s assumption of center-alignment was true––if it isn’t, that is, in the case of MPEG-2 chroma placement, we have to compensate for the offset by shifting the input samples by a quarter pixel width to the left before calculating the output samples.
+This would be the correct mapping if the resamplers’s assumption of center-alignment was true—if it isn’t (like with MPEG-2 chroma placement) we have to compensate for the offset by shifting the input samples by a quarter pixel width to the left before calculating the output samples.